Main API

 });

-// 🚨 Invalid: dateOfBirth is a string, which would
+// 🚨 Invalid: dateOfBirth is a string, which

-// Codec.assert function tests if the value
+// the Codec.assert function tests if the value

-// matches the **parsed** schema
+// matches the **parsed** Codec

 assert.throws(() => {